Decent Homes Standard 2026: Landlord Rules & 2035 Deadline

 The Decent Homes Standard has applied to social housing in England since 2006.
-Under the Renters’ Rights Act 2025, it extends to the private rented sector from May 2026.
-Every landlord must now meet minimum conditions that were previously only required of councils and housing associations.
+Under the Renters’ Rights Act 2025, it extends to the private rented sector from 2035, according to the Government’s policy statement.
+When it lands, every landlord will have to meet minimum conditions that were previously only required of councils and housing associations.
+It is a future obligation, but because much of it overlaps with duties that already apply (HHSRS hazards, repairs, heating), the sensible move is to meet it now rather than wait.

 Most well-maintained properties will already meet the standard without changes.
 But if your property has outstanding hazards — particularly damp, cold, or electrical issues — you need to act before enforcement begins.